-Cannabis Delivery in Portland has been a long time coming.
-It is available in many parts of Oregon so these rules will most likely apply where you are too.
+Weed on demand has been a long time coming for Portland, but it’s finally here and it’s totally legal.
+It is also available in many other parts of Oregon, so these rules will most likely apply where you are, too.

-Sometimes we take legal marijuana for granted, but remember how it used to be?
-You would call your guy (because texting was too risky) to ask them to deliver weed in code (“minute mixtapes” any one?) and then you would wait around for the guy to show up.
-It was never when he said it would be, he was often several hours late.
-By the time you’d convinced yourself that he was being strip-searched and interrogated by the cops—probably giving them your name as a bargaining chip—you’d get a coded knock on the door.
+It’s easy to take legal ganja for granted, but remember how it used to be?
+You would call your guy (because texting was too risky) to ask them to deliver weed in some kind of code only he would understand (“minute mixtapes” anyone?) and then you would wait around for the guy to show up.
+He was never on time and by the time you’d convinced yourself that he was being strip-searched and interrogated by the cops—probably giving them your name as a bargaining chip—you’d get a secretive knock on the door.
 Finally, right?

-There was no consistency in the product.
-One month, he might have Durban Poison, but the next, it was all Blueberry Kush and you never had a choice.
-(At this point, we would like to pause and note that not all drug dealers are men, and we don’t mean to exclude or disparage the many women out there who took part in the legacy market.
-Shout out, ladies.).
-If you liked what you got, you had to be prepared to buy a lot more on the spot or you might never see it again.
+Then there was no consistency in the product.
+One month, he might have Strawberry Cough, but the next, it was all Garlic Breath and you never even got to choose.
+(At this point, we would like to pause and mention that not all drug dealers are men, and we don’t mean to exclude or disparage the many women out there who took part in the legacy market.
+Shout out to the kingpin girlbosses!).
+If you liked what you got, you had to buy a lot on the spot or you might never see that pot again.

-Things are so much better now that cannabis purchase, delivery, and consumption has been legalized and regulated here in Oregon.
-Now, thanks to the magic of functional democracy, you can safely and legally order exactly what you want, and it will show up at your door in the hands of a friendly, knowledgeable person and your order will already be measured and packaged.
+Things are so much better now that cannabis production, delivery, and consumption has been legalized and regulated here in Oregon.
+Thanks to the magic of functional democracy, you can now safely and legally order exactly what you want,—you can even read reviews online in advance!—and it will show up at your door in the hands of a friendly, knowledgeable person who already has your order measured and packaged.

-So how does marijuana delivery work now?
-What are the policies and procedures, consistent with the law, that allow us to offer such a streamlined experience?
-Let Pot Mates be your guide through the magical, wonderful world of legal weed on demand and you can see just how civilized a society we have become.
-This might be a good time to read up on other Frequently Asked Questions about cannabis law in Oregon.
+So, how does marijuana delivery work now?
+What are the legal policies and procedures that allow us to offer such a streamlined experience?
+Let Pot Mates be your guide through the magical, wonderful world of legal weed on demand, and you can see just how civilized a society we have become.
+This might be a good time to read up on our FAQ about cannabis laws in Oregon.

 Stocking the Store

-There are really only two types of legal cannabis delivery in Portland.
-The first type is a conventional retailer with a brick-and-mortar retail shop and their own delivery staff.
+There are only two types of legal cannabis delivery in Portland.
+The first type is a conventional retailer with a physical retail location open to the public and their own delivery staff.
 The second type is a delivery-only retailer, like Pot Mates, that has no physical storefront.
-There was a third type that involved a conventional retailer and a separate delivery service that may deliver for multiple stores (but that’s not legal here in Oregon so those went away).
+There used to be a third type that involved a conventional retailer and a separate delivery service, but who wants to pay more for a middle man?
+Oregon quickly said, “No, thanks” to those services.

-Legally, marijuana delivery is limited to the hours of 8:00am to 9:00pm.
-No matter how it’s purchased or delivered, all orders must be placed before 8:00pm to allow for delivery time.
-Recreational cannabis delivery is only permitted within the jurisdiction where the retailer is licensed to operate.
-If that’s Portland, for instance, then the retailer can’t deliver to customers who live outside the legal city limits, only to patients with valid medical cards—they really need it.
+Legally, marijuana delivery is limited to the hours of 8:00am to 9:00pm so no matter how it’s purchased or delivered, all orders must be placed before 8:00pm to allow for delivery time.
+Recreational cannabis delivery is only permitted within the area where the retailer has a license to operate.
+If that’s Portland, for instance, then the retailer can’t deliver to customers who live outside the legal city limits,—unless they’re OMMP patients with valid medical cards.

-At the end of the business day, all cannabis-derived products containing THC have to be secured in a safe to prevent theft or tampering.
+At the end of the day, all cannabis-derived products containing THC are required to be secured in a safe to prevent theft or tampering.
+Safety first!

 Making the Purchase

-You can forget calling up a weed dealer and talking in code—in fact, you can forget talking on the phone at all!
+You can forget calling up a weed dealer and talking in code—in fact, you don’t have to talk on the phone at all!
 Most cannabis delivery takes place entirely online (but you are welcome to call us!).
-The retailer (or delivery service) sets up an online menu and storefront, allowing the customer to see pictures of what they want to buy, read product descriptions, and see what others have to say about it.
-Instead of having to wonder what the dealer will bring, customers can select precise ratios of THC and CBD, combined with the terpene profile they know they prefer.
-Some services even allow you to pay online, through a bank-to-bank payment processing system.
-While the default form of tender in the pot industry is still cash (by far,) more and more places are looking at contactless options that have better security for both parties.
+An online menu lets you, the customer, see pictures of what you want to buy, read product descriptions, and see what others have to say about it.
+Instead of having to wonder what the dealer will bring, you can select precise ratios of THC and CBD, combined with the terpene profile you know you prefer.
+Some places (like Pot Mates!) even allow you to pay online, through a bank-to-bank payment processing system.
+We use Hypur, and it’s free to sign up!
+While the default form of payment in the pot industry is still cash (by far,) more and more places are looking at contactless options that have better security for both parties.

 Making the Delivery

-Of course, the hard part is just beginning for the retailer or delivery service.
-OLCC guidelines mandate that any one involved in cannabis delivery in Portland fill out a document that contains the delivery location(s) and the route between all destinations, insisting that there are no unnecessary stops.
-That means pulling up turn-by-turn directions from the retailer to your house and including them in the form, as well as the directions to any other deliveries on the way.
-It can take up to fifteen minutes per customer just to calculate and input these routes alone, and the retailer must also document:
+As easy as it looks on the front end, there’s a lot happening behind the scenes.
+OLCC guidelines mandate that anyone involved in cannabis delivery in Portland fill out a document that contains any and all delivery locations and the route between the destinations, insisting that there are no unnecessary stops.
+That means pulling up turn-by-turn directions to each delivery address and including them in the form, as well as the directions to any other deliveries on the way.
+It can take up to fifteen minutes per customer just to calculate and input these routes alone!
+The retailer is also required to document: